Some people think that getting clean hot tub filters simply means buying a new one to replace the old one.

-Filter: The filter ensures that your water stays clean, but also prevents air and dirt from getting into the pipes and damaging the pump.
-The filter housing assembly should be visible within the tub shell and be located behind a swing door or screen.
-The rest of the filtration system is inside the tub.
+The filter ensures that your water stays clean.
+It does this by preventing air and dirt from getting into the pipes and damaging the pump.
+The filter will be located inside its own housing area that has a swing door or screen.

-Tubes: These tubes pass through the tub and transport water between all major parts of the system.
+The tubes pass through the tub and transport water between all major parts of the system.
 They run from the filter to the pump and from the pump to the nozzles.
-There is also a drainage pipe to facilitate emptying the tub for cleaning.

 Difference Between Jacuzzi and Bathtub

 Jacuzzi is actually a brand for a company.
 It manufactures both bathtubs (baths installed in bathrooms) and whirlpools or spas (usually outdoor bathtubs).
 The brand is by far the most popular and is now commonly used for hot tubs or spas, but occasionally for bathtubs.

 Now that you know more about the structure of the tub, it’s time to figure out the filter.
 Of course not all filters are the same but in general there are only 3 main parts that you should know.

 The filter lid consists of the lock ring and the vent valve.
 The lock ring is what holds the filter in place while it’s working.
 It is also what prevents the entire filter from shifting to the wrong position.
 If the filter moves out of the correct position it will get dirt and grime into your tub.
 The valve, on the other hand, is what prevents air from entering the piping, which would wreck havoc on the entire system.

 This part of the filter is usually made of durable plastic or sometimes metal.
 Together with the locking ring it holds the filter in place and prevents it from moving.
 It is usually connected to the pipelines so that water can move through the filter.